 Expenses to prioritise

-If your income drops due to COVID-19, you may find this money isn’t enough to cover your usual outgoings.
-You may also have urgent or unexpected costs because of COVID-19.
+If your income drops due to COVID-19 or some other reason outside your control, you may find this money isn’t enough to cover your usual outgoings.
+You may also have urgent or unexpected costs.

 Here are some steps you can take:

 Prioritise spending on food, medical care and utilities with the aim of prioritising your health and wellbeing.